zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when there is an :abbr:`SMB (Server Message Block)` version 1 response with no message body.

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` message.

    .. zeek:see:: smb1_message